-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 The country developed a COVID-19 contingency plan to ensure malaria activities are minimally interrupted, with some front loading of activities that were supposed to happen in July 2020.
-The country has prepared the new malaria strategic plan.
-The country has reprogrammed resources to procure additional ACTs and RDTs to ensure stocks are sufficient
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 The country developed a COVID-19 contingency plan to ensure malaria activities are minimally interrupted.
+The country has successfully completed the LLIN campaign.
+The country has reprogrammed resources to procure additional ACTs and RDTs to ensure stocks are sufficient.
+Planning is ongoing for the SMC campaign